dmueller2001/TotemMap/README.md

     mapmaker.js
     singlemapmaker.js
     leaflet-providers.js
-Zip up the directory into a .zip extension file
+zip up the directory into a .zip extension file
 Upload it via the Dashboard>Plugins>Install New>Upload User Interface in WordPress

+This plug-in works with the "Appliance" WordPress Theme by Emily Conway (http://www.applymedia.co.uk/appliance/).
+It is a baseline theme to you get started.
+Appliance is a clean and minimalist theme that is ideal for blogs / magazines / portfolios.
+It's spacious, minimalist, clean, light and very fast to load.

-We recommend using the Appliance WordPress Theme as a baseline to get started with and using the WordPress iPhone and Android applications to do data collections.
+We use the WordPress iPhone and Android applications to do data collections and posting directly to the site.